Building a non-profit website might be the most intimidating aspect of launching an organization.

 It’s the digital face of your organization and where many people interact with you for the first time.

-In fact, some people check out your site first before they decide whether or not to donate, just to see if you’re legit.
+In fact, some people check out your website first before they decide whether or not to donate, just to see if you’re legit.
+And here’s the kicker, research suggests you only have about 10 seconds to grab their attention.

-That’s a lot of pressure on you to have a good website!
+That’s a lot of pressure on you to have a good non-profit website!

 Your website must look professional and be easy to navigate.
 You can’t just throw some text on a page and call it done.